Blending Essential Oils:

 4. Check your usage rates.
-If your usage rate were lighter then you would like and you have room to increase it, then do that!
+If your usage rate was lighter then you would like and you have room to increase, then do it!

 5. Pay attention to temperature.
 Fragrance oils have a flashpoint.
-If using essential oils with lower flashpoint you can try to soap at lower temperature.
+If using essential oils with lower flashpoint, try to soap at lower a temperature.

-6. Typically you want your blends to have a “top, middle and base” note or notes.
+6. Typically you’ll want your blends to have a “top, middle and base” note or notes.
 Some essential oils like lavender can act as both a top note and a middle note.
-For the betterment of this blog, we will keep this a basic tip, but you can explore some of the best top, middle and base notes here.
+For the betterment of this blog, we will keep this a basic tip, but you can explore this in more detail on your leisure.

 There is no way around it, the more you practice and test recipes the better you’ll get.
 If one essential oil did not stick as much as you would like, don’t right away give up on it so quickly.
 Maybe there is something you did or could do different to help anchor it better or maybe you just need to increase the amount to your recipe!